John Varszegi

 John Varszegi is a Canadian script writer, director, film editor, cinematographer.
 He started his film related career as a freelance film critic and journalist.
 In the 90s he became a script writer at Dayka Theatre in Vancouver, British Columbia.
 In 2007 he founded HTVBC Film Studio in Victoria, British Columbia.
 He has made over 130 documentaries, short films, TV News and reports, music videos and several feature films.
 Besides of his numerous awards he was finalist at Reel International Film Festival 2018 (Perth, Australia), at "Detective FEST 2014" International Film and TV Festival (Moscow, Russia), four times at Cannes (France) International Short Film Festival, at Vancouver International Film Festival and was runner-up at many music video world contests.
+After the Covid-19 outbreak, when the film studio was closed, he continued his work as a film/theatre music composer in the film studio's sound department (Digital Euphony Sound Studio).
+He has composed over 70 film and stage scores, as well as two musicals.